 A mixture of tower defense and card game, Card Defense was made in one week for GameBoy Jam 5.
 The jam rules limited the screen resolution and color palette to just four colors.
 Every pixel is super important.
 The project's overall score in the jam was seriously hurt due to the lack of audio.
-Still the gameplay score was 74th out of 402 entries.
+Still, the gameplay score was 74th out of 402 entries.
 While this project did not reach the strategic depth desired, the mixture of genres is promising and will probably be explored further in the future.

 Try to clear rows like regular ol' Tetris, but a ball flies around the board, wreaking havok on the player's plans by placing or removing blocks!
-With a team of four, Stephan was the primary programmer and Unity expert.
+With a team of four, I was the primary programmer and Unity expert.
 Another game created in 72 hours, this time for Ludum Dare 41.
 The theme of the jam was "Incompatible Genres".

 An on-rails shooter and infinite runner concoction.
 Collect powerups to move to the next area, and fight the balloon dragon.
 This game was super rushed due to joining a game jam late, and was made on a single day.
-Stephan did a majority of the programming in this project.
+I did a majority of the programming in this project.
 Looking back, he considers the coordination between the large number of developers to have been poor.
 Still, its fun to play at least for 10 minutes or so.

 This game was made around the idea that the primary way to kill other players is to physically knock them into hazards.
 The level design is inspired by old-school quake maps, and is made using the Probuilder Unity extension.
-In this project, Stephan used Unity's newly implemented uNet system for networking, which there was, at the time, very little documentation for.
+For this project, I used Unity's newly implemented uNet system for networking, which there was, at the time, very little documentation for.
 He eventually ran out of ideas for new meaningful weapons that followed the game's design principle, and thus development ceased.